Skip to main content

 What the nitrogen cycle actually is

-Everything starts with waste.
-Fish poop, fish pee, uneaten food, and decaying plant matter all break down into ammonia (NH3/NH4).
-Ammonia is toxic to fish even in small amounts, and in a new tank there's nothing to remove it, so it just climbs.
+Waste is where it starts.
+Fish poop, uneaten food and dying plants break down into ammonia, toxic even in small amounts.
+In a new tank nothing removes it, so it climbs.

-Why you cycle before the fish, not with them
+Why you cycle before the fish go in

-You can technically cycle a tank with fish already in it.
-We don't recommend it and we won't sell it to you that way if we can help it.
-A fish-in cycle means a living animal is sitting in rising ammonia and nitrite for weeks while the bacteria slowly catch up.
-It's stressful, it burns gills, and it kills a lot of starter fish.
-The old advice of buying cheap goldfish or danios to "break in" a tank is just buying disposable fish.
+You can cycle a tank with fish in it.
+We don't recommend it and we'd rather not sell it to you that way.
+A fish-in cycle leaves a living animal sitting in rising ammonia and nitrite for weeks while the bacteria catch up.
+It burns gills and it kills a lot of starter fish.
+Buying cheap danios to "break in" a tank is just buying disposable fish.

 The fishless cycle, step by step